ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 Python Programs:

-batch_heights - Performs all the steps necessary to create the heights.npy file for a single data set.

-ch_mean_as_z - Calculate the first moment of the signal (height) as a function of color channel and store in the z field of the bin file.
-Note that the per channel data should be in the correct order, i.e. lowest to highest wavelength or vice-versa.
-Also, the data from the first channel will be used in the output file for all the other fields, so if necessary this file should have been drift corrected.
+channel_color.py - Calculate the first moment of the signal (height) as a function of color channel.

-check_plane_offsets - Plots the PSF maximums as a function of z.
+check_plane_offsets.py - Plots the PSF maximums as a function of z.

-copy_tracking - Merge tracking data from channel 0 and localizations from channel N into a new file.

-find_offset - Estimate the frame offset between movies from different cameras.
+find_offset.py - Estimate the frame offset between movies from different cameras.

-find_peaks_std - This does the peak finding and fitting.
+find_peaks_std.py - This does the peak finding and fitting.

-kmeans_classifer - Given a codebook, classify the localizations into categories based on their relative signals (heights) in different color channels.
+kmeans_classifer.py - Given a codebook, classify the localizations into categories based on their relative signals (heights) in different color channels.

-kmean_measure_codebook - Create a codebook for k-means classification from the localization heights from one or more data-sets and the known number of different dyes.
+kmean_measure_codebook.py - Create a codebook for k-means classification from the localization heights from one or more data-sets and the known number of different dyes.

-map_binfile - Splits the localizations in an i3 file into localizations for each plane based on a mapping.
-This is primarily a debugging tool, but it is also useful for mapping locations in other channels to channel 0.

-mapper - A PyQt5 GUI for identifying the mapping between different image planes.
+mapper.py - A PyQt5 GUI for identifying the mapping between different image planes.
+(Deprecated, use micrometry.micrometry).

-mapperView - A PyQt5 QGraphicsView specialized for mapper.
+mapperView.py - A PyQt5 QGraphicsView specialized for mapper.
+(Deprecated, use micrometry.micrometry).

-measure_psf - Used to measure the PSF given the average z_stack and a text file with the z-offsets of each frame.
+measure_psf.py - Used to measure the PSF given the average z_stack and a text file with the z-offsets of each frame.

-merge_heights - Merge height information from localization files for different channels into a single (numpy) file.

-mp_fit_c - The interface between Python and the C fitting library.
+mp_fit_c.py - The interface between Python and the C fitting library.

-mp_utilities - A collection of utility functions used for multiplane analysis.
+mp_utilities.py - A collection of utility functions used for multiplane analysis.

-multi_plane - Run multi-plane / multi-color analysis.
+multi_plane.py - Run multi-plane / multi-color analysis.

-normalize_psfs - Normalizes the PSFs for each plane so that they have the correct (relative) height.
+normalize_psfs.py - Normalizes the PSFs for each plane so that they have the correct (relative) height.

-plane_weighting - Calculates how to weight the updates from each plane when deciding how to update the localization position during fitting.
+plane_weighting.py - Calculates how to weight the updates from each plane when deciding how to update the localization position during fitting.

-plot_heights - Plot a (sampling) of the heights from a single data set.
+plot_heights.py - Plot a (sampling) of the heights from a single data set.

-print_mapping - Prints out a mapping file.
+print_mapping.py - Prints out a mapping file.

-psf_localizations - Used to select localizations for PSF determination.
+psf_localizations.py - Used to select localizations for PSF determination.
    These are localizations whose positions are inside all of the data planes, and that are not too close to each other.

-psf_zstack - Used to create the average z_stack of the PSF localizations that is used for PSF measurement.
+psf_zstack.py - Used to create the average z_stack of the PSF localizations that is used for PSF measurement.

-split_peaks - Used mostly for debugging.
+separate_channels.py - Used mostly for debugging.
+Splits the localizations in a HDF5 file out by channel.

-zstack_xydrift - Estimate the XY drift that occurred during the acquisition of a PSF bead z stack measurement.
+zstack_xydrift.py - Estimate the XY drift that occurred during the acquisition of a PSF bead z stack measurement.